Garbaz/OCamlProseminar/ausarbeitung/Rust.md

 Provided as a trait by the Rust standard library, a _Future_ represents an asynchronous computation that either is done, providing a final result value of the computation, or is still pending, needing to make further progress.

-To invoke progress to be made on a Future, it has to be _polled_, which can either result in the Future completing it's computation, returning the final value, or in the Future suspending it's computation, registering a wakeup function that is passed in via the calling context (`cx`) to be called once the Future is ready to be polled again for further progress.
+To invoke progress to be made on a Future, it has to be _polled_, which can either result in the Future completing it's computation, returning the final value, or in the Future suspending it's computation, ensuring by some way for the wakeup function that is passed in via the calling context (`cx`) to be called once the Future is ready to be polled again for further progress.

-Any `struct` implementing Future therefore has to define in it's `poll` both what computation in to be done to further it's progress in computing it's final value, and, if not complete, by what means the wakeup callback is to be called back to signify to the runtime that the Future can be polled again.
+Any `struct` implementing Future therefore has to define in it's `poll` both what computation is to be done to further it's progress in computing it's final value, and, if not complete, by what means the wakeup callback is to be called back to signify to the runtime that the Future can be polled again.

-When and how any Future is polled is not defined by the Rust standard library, but instead rather can be handled by different external runtimes.
+When and how any Future is polled is not defined by the Rust compiler or standard library, but instead rather can be handled differently by different external runtimes.

 ## Syntax

-To simply declaration and synchronization of asynchronous tasks, the Rust compiler, since the 2018 edition, provides some built-in syntax.
+To simplify declaration and composition of asynchronous tasks, the Rust compiler, since the 2018 edition, provides some built-in syntax for handling Futures.

 ### Async & Await